caelumpirata/Kubernetes/docker build.md

 # Command to build image which works on multiple arch edge (ubuntu based)
 build + push
 ```
+# First, ensure you have Docker Buildx set up and activated:
 docker buildx create --use

 # Tag the image with platform-specific tags and push it to Docker Hub